-Three years ago, in a time before Trump and Brexit and Yanny and Laurel, someone posted an overexposed photograph of a black and blue striped dress on Tumblr.
+Three years ago, in a time before Trump and Brexit, someone posted an overexposed photograph of a black and blue striped dress on Tumblr.
 Soon millions of people had seen it and started arguing about it.
 The reason?
 It quickly became apparent that about half of us – more often women and older people – perceive the dress, not as black and blue, but white and gold.

 In a neat example of real life echoing a classic psychology experiment (I’m referring to Asch), #thedress was enough to make you think your friends were gas lighting you – how could it be that you and they were looking at the exact same picture and yet seeing entirely different things?